Sorry, you need to enable JavaScript to visit this website.

 What is a brokerage cash account?

-A brokerage cash account is the most common type.
+A cash account is the most common type.
 It allows you to buy securities with money you transfer into your account.
 If you have $1,000 of cash in your brokerage account, you can buy up to $1,000 of securities.

 What is a brokerage margin account?